-Field Trip and Outings Policy
+Field Trips and Travel for Athletic Events

-Form: Field Trip Form - 7108A Volunteer Driver Form - 7108B Employee Driver Form - 7108C successful learning opportunity.
+Form: Field Trip Form - 7108A

+Volunteer Driver Form - 7108B

+Employee Driver Form - 7108C

+Policy for Ministering to Youth - 7108D

+Field trips are permissible for all grades when advanced planning, location, and the experience ensure a successful learning opportunity.
 The Principal must initially approve the planning of the field trip or outing.

-Field trips are permissible for all grades when advanced planning, location, and the experience ensure a